kubedb/docs/docs/guides/redis/monitoring/using-prometheus-operator.md

       app.kubernetes.io/instance: coreos-prom-redis
 ```

-Notice that the `ServiceMonitor` has label `k8s-app: prometheus` that we had specified in Redis crd.
+Notice that the `ServiceMonitor` has label `release: prometheus` that we had specified in Redis crd.

 Also notice that the `ServiceMonitor` has selector which match the labels we have seen in the `coreos-prom-redis-stats` service.
 It also, target the `prom-http` port that we have seen in the stats service.